PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-ThreadJob-Operator.md

 between the two, this change will break that command.
 I believe this is very, very low risk, but wanted to call it out so that we're aware of the potential for a breaking change.

+### Eliminating any need for an `-AsJob` parameter

+Some proposals come up from time to time that suggest adding an `-AsJob` parameter to a PowerShell cmdlet.
+This is a bad design approach for a language that already has the `&` background operator and that has both background jobs and thread jobs, for many reasons:

+* the operator approach works for _all pipelines_, vs. `-AsJob` only working on the command where it is a parameter
+* the `-AsJob` name does not indicate if it creates a thread job or a background job, which is an important detail to be aware of, and which should be consistent across commands
+* using `-AsJob` as a parameter changes what is output by the command, which causes challenges for thread jobs if the resources should be released in an end block

+For these reasons, a better design that promotes consistency, discoverability, and applicability anywhere in the language regardless of the commands being used is either the `Start-*Job` cmdlets or, for simplicity and ease of use, the `&` background operator and the `~&` threadjob operator.